Are You Prepared For An Emergency Like A Hurricane?

 - Your dishwasher is a great place to put valuable paperwork in ziplock baggies that are waterproof.
 Despite what you may read elsewhere, they are not watertight BUT they are fixed to the walls.

 - Use milk containers filled to make ice.
-These will last a long time to keep food cold.
+These will last a long time to keep the food cold.

 - Have a cooler with ice for drinks.
 This limits opening the refrigerator after you lose power.